15 Best Places to Visit in the Philippines

 The top draw of Bohol is the beach.
 Panglao Island features some of the best beaches in Bohol: Alona Beach and Danao Beach, which have fantastic diving; Dao Beach and Bingag Beach, which are popular resort areas; Bolod Beach, which has a large stretch of shoreline; and Doljo Beach, which is fairly remote but fantastic for finding seashells.

 The island of Cebu, in the central Visayas region, is considered the port to some of the best diving and snorkeling in the Philippines.
 If you are an underwater enthusiast, Cebu is one of your best options for excursions that get you up-close to whale sharks, coral reefs, and sea turtles.

-Plan stops to the main park in the city, Rizal Park, and the historical San Agustin Church that was built in the 16th century.
+Plan stops to the main park in the city, Rizal Park, and the San Agustin Church, which was built in the 16th century.
 Buy local fruits and handmade gifts at the public market at Quiapo Church, where you are likely to see several thousand people show up on Fridays for worship.

 7. Davao City

 For a city scene outside of Manila, head to Davao City, which has a large metropolitan area.
 Davao City is the main city in the southern Philippine region of Mindanao.

 Despite its malls and large population, Davao City features many natural elements, including the Eden Nature Park, Philippine Eagle Center, and the Davao Baywalk near the sea.

 One of the best places to visit in Davao City is Mount Apo, the highest mountain in the Philippines.
 Davao City is a prime location for shopping, as there are several large malls, including Abreeza Mall and SM Lanang Premier Mall.
 For a peek into Davao City history and culture, the tiny Davao Museum of History and Ethnography is worth a visit.